Can

 hangs in the air.

-Le Maitre make two chiller units.
+Le Maitre make a popular fog chiller unit.
 They convert fog from the normal

 smoke machine into heavy fog by chilling the fog to sub-zero temperatures